mozilla/jupyter-notebook-gist/README.md

 ```

 The last step is needed to enable the `widgetsnbextension` extension that
-Jupyter-Spark depends on.
-It may have been enabled before by a different
+Jupyter-Notebook-Gist depends on.
+It may have been enabled before by a
-extension.
+different extension.

 You may want to append ``--user`` to the commands above if you're getting
 configuration errors upon invoking them.